Galal-Abdelaziz/PFDA-project/README.md

 ## Running the program:

 1. Clone the repository using the following command: `git clone https://github.com/Galal-Abdelaziz/PFDA-project.git`
+2. Navigate into the project directory: `cd PFDA-project`
-2. Install the required packages by running `pip install -r requirements.txt` in the terminal.
+3. Install the required packages by running `pip install -r requirements.txt` in the terminal.
+4. (Optional) Create and activate a virtual environment:
+    ```sh
+    python -m venv env
+    source env/bin/activate   # On Windows, use `env\Scripts\activate`
+    ```
+5. Launch Jupyter Notebook by running `jupyter notebook` in the terminal.
+This will open a new tab in your web browser showing the available notebooks.
+6. Open `project.ipynb` to explore the comprehensive data analysis, which includes:
+    - Data cleaning, inspection, and visualization
+    - Coding and analysis
+7. Open `analysis.ipynb` to view the plots and summary of the data analysis.
+8. Ensure you have SQLite installed to connect to the `divvy_trips.db` database.
+You can use SQLite or any other compatible database viewer to interact with the database file.

 ***